HB-1170

 Plain Language

-Any Washington government agency that deploys an AI system intended to interact with consumers must unconditionally disclose to each consumer — before or at the time of interaction — that they are interacting with an AI system.
-The disclosure must be clear, conspicuously posted, in plain language, and may not employ dark patterns.
-It may be delivered via hyperlink to a separate web page.
-This is an unconditional requirement: the agency must disclose even if it would be obvious to a reasonable consumer that they are interacting with AI.
-The provision applies broadly to any AI system intended for consumer interaction, not just generative AI.
-No enforcement mechanism or penalty is specified for this provision.
+Any government agency that deploys an AI system intended to interact with consumers must unconditionally disclose to each consumer — before or at the start of interaction — that the consumer is interacting with AI.
+This obligation applies regardless of whether a reasonable consumer would already realize they are dealing with an AI system.
+The disclosure must be clear, conspicuously posted, written in plain language, and may not use a dark pattern.
+The disclosure may be delivered via a hyperlink to a separate page.
+Note that this provision is codified in Title 42 RCW (public agencies) and has no express enforcement mechanism or penalty specified in the bill, unlike the covered provider provisions enforced by the AG under the CPA.

 Statutory Text